ironpeakservices/ironpeak.be/content/blog/Caldera-Blog-Task.md

 +++
 date = "2025-02-24T11:55:54+02:00"
-title = "Caldera Blog Task"
+title = "Caldera Automation"
-tags = ["mitre","simulation","attack","training"]
+tags = ["mitre","simulation","attack","training","caldera"]
 description = "A introduction to what and how Caldera operates/could be used for" layout = "blog" draft = false
 +++

-# MITRE Caldera: Automating Adversary Emulation for Enhanced Security
+# MITRE Caldera: Automating Adversary Emulation

-## What is MITRE Caldera?
+*This is a guest blog post written by Roger.*

+## What?

 Caldera is a cybersecurity framework developed by MITRE to assist security professionals in automating adversary emulation, thereby reducing the time, cost, and effort associated with manual security assessments.
 Built upon the **MITRE ATT&CK** framework, Caldera enables users to simulate real-world cyber threats, test defenses, and train blue teams effectively.

-## Key Features of Caldera
+## Key Features

 ### 1. Autonomous Adversary Emulation

 Caldera allows security teams to create specific threat profiles and deploy them within their networks.
 This simulation helps identify vulnerabilities and assess the effectiveness of existing security measures.

 ### 2. Automated Security Assessments

 By automating routine testing, Caldera frees up valuable resources, enabling security teams to focus on more complex challenges.

 ### 3. Plugin Architecture

 Caldera's modular design supports a variety of plugins that extend its core functionalities.
 Notable plugins include:

 - **Sandcat**: An extensible agent for executing adversary techniques on target systems.
 - **Stockpile**: A repository of Tactics, Techniques, and Procedures (TTPs) aligned with the MITRE ATT&CK framework.
 - **Manx**: A remote access tool that facilitates command-and-control operations.

-## The concept behind Caldera
+## The concept behind

 The concept behind this project was to give more tools to the Blue side of the cybersecurity landscape to independently investigate, test, observe, and analyze attacks that could impact their environment.
 The Red side (attackers) will also benefit from this tool by testing some attacks on a controlled test environment to investigate how they could introduce themselves inside the company network.